salt-formulas/salt-formulas/doc/source/develop/extending-formulas.rst

-Parameters like ``${_param:rabbitmq_secret_key}`` are interpolation of common parameter passed at system or node level.
+Parameters like ``${_param:rabbitmq_secret_key}`` are interpolation of common parameter passed from higher system or cluster levels.

-Debian Packaging
+Debian packaging
 ================

 Use of debian packaging is preferable way for deploying production salt masters and it's formulas.
 Take basic structure of ``debian`` directory from some existing formula and modify to suit your formula.

-Follows description of most important ones.
+Description of most important files follows.

 ``debian/changelog``
 --------------------